-PB #0404-24 Two-Lot Final Re-subdivision Application Name: Jason LaPlant, 353 Lyndon Road, Fairport, N.Y.
+PB #0404-24 Two-Lot Final Re-subdivision Application

+Name: Jason LaPlant, 353 Lyndon Road, Fairport, N.Y.
 14450

-Location: South side of State Rout 96, west of County Road 28 Zoning District: A-80 Agricultural District Request: Final Two-Lot Re-Subdivision Plat approval of Land, identified as Tax Map Account 43.00-1-4.300, containing approximately a total of 9.538 acres of land; and as further to be identified as Preliminary Re-Subdivision of Lot C of the Charles LaPlant Sub- division.
+Location: South side of State Rout 96, west of County Road 28

+Zoning District: A-80 Agricultural District

+Request: Final Two-Lot Re-Subdivision Plat approval of Land, identified as of 9.538 acres of land; and as further to be identified as division.
 The proposed action involves creating Lot R-C consisting of approximately 6.518 acres with existing barn and Lot R-D consisting of approximately 3.020 acres.
 Both lots are to remain as non-approved building lots requiring site plan approval before any Building Permits may be issued.